Wood Architecture & Design

 Balloon frame house under construction, Omaha Reservation, Nebraska, 1877.
 Photo by William Henry Jackson; The National Anthropological Archives, Smithsonian Institution

-Yet, in the early 20th century most modern architects were eager to use more “evolved” materials, such as reinforced concrete, and steel, with few exception such as in Japanese and Finnish architecture.
+Yet, in the early 20th century most modern architects were eager to use more “evolved” materials, such as reinforced concrete, and steel, with few exceptions such as in Japanese and Finnish architecture.

 In the last years, the quest for sustainable building solutions and the growing consensus toward bio-architecture have helped a revamp of wooden buildings and furniture, though in contemporary forms, as well as the development of innovative and advanced wood harvesting, manufacturing, and design techniques.